Who qualifies for our Veteran and Military cruise discounts on cruises to Alaska?

 Here’s an example of how our military discount and the cruise line’s combine to give military and veterans the best possible deal:

-Princess offers an onboard credit for every military member as their military benefit.
-But only for the military member themselves, not dependents.
+Princess offers an onboard credit for every military member as their military benefit — but only for the military member themselves, not dependents.

 If you book with us, you’ll get that onboard credit, plus our military discount applied to your cabin and group, and travel insurance for less than the cruise line rate as well.

-Contact Us with your ship and sail date or for assistance finding an itinerary that works for you.
+Not sure if you’re getting the best deal?
+Contact us with your ship and sail date, or for assistance finding an itinerary that works for you.

-How to Find Alaska Cruise Discounts for Military and Veterans?
+How to Find Alaska Cruise Discounts for Military and Veterans

 Northbound from Vancouver to Seward, Whittier or Anchorage

-Southbound, from Anchorage, Fairbanks, Whittier or Seward to Vancouver
+Southbound from Anchorage, Fairbanks, Whittier or Seward to Vancouver

 Alaska Cruise Military and Veteran Discount

-Alaska cruises by length of cruise:
+Alaska cruises by length:

-Find all Alaska 2026 cruises here.
+Find all Alaska 2027 cruises here.

 Alaska cruise tours by cruise line:

-When’s the best time to cruise to Alaska, if you want the lowest price?
+When’s the best time to cruise to Alaska if you want the lowest price?

 What is there to do in each Alaskan Cruise Port?
-We’ll tell ya!

 Juneau